koalateadev/android-templates/setup/workmanager.md

 ## Best Practices

-1. ✅ Use WorkManager for deferrable, guaranteed work
+- Use WorkManager for deferrable, guaranteed work
-2. ✅ Set appropriate constraints
+- Set appropriate constraints
-3. ✅ Handle retry logic properly
+- Handle retry logic properly
-4. ✅ Use unique work names to avoid duplicates
+- Use unique work names to avoid duplicates
-5. ✅ Observe work state for UI updates
-6. ✅ Keep workers lightweight (< 10 minutes)
+- Keep workers lightweight (under 10 minutes)
-7. ✅ Use foreground service for long operations
+- Use foreground service for long operations
-8. ✅ Test workers thoroughly
+- Test workers thoroughly
-9. ✅ Don't use for real-time operations
+- Don't use for real-time operations
-10. ✅ Clean up work when no longer needed

 ## Common Use Cases